isomerpages/moe-stmargaretsec/_achievements/School Achievements/MOE Masterplan of Awards.md

 <img src="/images/Best%20Practice%20Awards.png" style="width:80%"/>

-For our effective processes and systems which led to desirable education outcomes, academic or non-academic, St. Margaret’s Secondary has been awarded The Best Practice Award in the following categories: Character & Citizenship Education, Staff Well-Being & Development, Partnership, Teaching & Learning and Student All-Round Development.
+For our effective processes and systems which led to desirable education outcomes, academic or non-academic, St. Margaret’s School (Secondary) has been awarded The Best Practice Award in the following categories: Character & Citizenship Education, Staff Well-Being & Development, Partnership, Teaching & Learning and Student All-Round Development.

 -----------